webpack/webpack.js.org/content/guides/asset-management.md

   [10] ./src/index.js 503 bytes {0} [built]
 ```

 Open up `index.html` again and see if our `Hello webpack` text has changed to the new font.
 If all is well, you should see the changes.
-Awesome!
-This is really starting to come together now, isn't it?

 ## Loading Data